 We all love getting out on the water - there's no better way to get outdoors and stay fit.
 And for many communities in the UK and Ireland the water is a way of life.
 But our seas, coastlines and inland waterways can be unpredictable and dangerous places.

 In 2013, 167 people died in water-related incidents around the UK coast.
 More than two thirds of them were men.
-That's more than those killed in cycling accidents.
+That's more than the number killed in cycling accidents.

 Changing just one small thing can make a big difference to your safety and help you get the most out of your time on the water.
-So get out there and enjoy it!

 Choose your activity

 The Royal National Lifeboat Institution is a charity registered in England and Wales (209603) and Scotland (SC037736).
 Charity number CHY 2678 in the Republic of Ireland | RNLI (Trading) Ltd - 1073377, RNLI (Sales) Ltd - 2202240, RNLI (Enterprises) Ltd - 1784500 and RNLI College Ltd - 7705470 are all companies registered in England and Wales at West Quay Road, Poole BH15 1HZ.
 Images & copyright © RNLI 2014.